 1. Apply to medical school

 When it comes to choosing a program, be sure to identify schools that have strong graduate outcomes.
-For instance, student data from September 2020 reveals that 92 percent of eligible non-US graduates of the St. George’s University (SGU) School of Medicine who applied for a postgraduate position obtained one at the time of graduation.
-It’s also wise to ask medical schools about what support services they have to ensure students are successful.
+Student data from the last five years shows that 88 percent of international graduates of the SGU School of Medicine secured a US residency.* It’s also wise to ask medical schools about what support services they have to ensure students are successful.

 2. Attend medical school, and begin the licensure process

 The final two years of medical school are when students complete clinical rotations to further develop their practical skills and professionalism.
-Experienced physicians oversee these experiences, and they can often be valuable mentors.
+Experienced physicians oversee students and their progress, and they can often be valuable mentors.
 Sometime during these final two years, you will also need to pass the USMLE Step 2 Clinical Knowledge (CK) examination.
-Because students who graduate from a school outside the US will eventually need to obtain certification from the Educational Commission for Foreign Medical Graduates (ECFMG) to practice, they should also identify the appropriate pathway through which they should apply for certification.

 3. Address additional requirements for obtaining a residency